zlogic/mendix-docs/content/en/docs/refguide/runtime/clustered-mendix-runtime.md

 * **Performing database synchronization after new deploy**
 * **Clear persistent sessions after new deploy** – invalidating all existing sessions so that they get in sync with the latest model version

-These activities are only performed by the cluster leader.
-If the cluster leader is not running, the cluster will still function.
-However, the activities listed above will not be performed.

 The Cloud Foundry Buildpack determines which cluster node becomes the cluster leader and which become cluster slaves.

 ## Cluster Startup